anodeus/ai_terminal_assistant/README.md

 ```bash
   uninstall
 ```
-This will:

-    Delete the virtual environment located at ~/.abhi_ai

-    Remove the launcher (/usr/local/bin/ait)

-    Ask whether to delete your API config file (~/.ait.yml)

-    Remove the cloned project directory (~/abhi_ai)

- You will be prompted before anything important is deleted.
+You’ll be asked for confirmation before anything important is deleted.
+No surprises — just a clean uninstall when you're ready.
 ## Author

 - [@anodeus](https://www.github.com/anodeus)